digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/lifecycling/intro.rst

   to demonstrate time-based lifecycling.
 * The :doc:`Observations <floating-rate-bond>` tutorial uses a floating rate bond as a sample instrument to show how Observations work.
-* The :doc:`Election-based lifecycling <floating-rate-bond>` tutorial uses a callable bond to explain how to create and process elections.
+* The :doc:`Election-based lifecycling <callable-bond>` tutorial uses a callable bond to explain how to create and process elections.

 If you want to learn how to model custom payoffs, you can skip to the next section and have a look